jelleh/CRSFJoystick/README.md

 ## This fork

-Remaps the T8L so every physical control has exactly one axis/button, and adds a configurable momentary-pulse mode for the aux switches.
+Forked because I wanted a cleaner mapping for my RadioMaster T8L and Taranis X9D, for drone sims - either as direct USB HID input or streamed to another PC via Moonlight.
+Remaps every physical control to exactly one axis/button, adds a configurable momentary-pulse mode for the aux switches, and includes the matching Moonlight/SDL controller mapping.

 | Channel | HID Output | Input (T8L) | Input (X9D) | In Sim |
 |---|---|---|---|---|